littleredcomputer/odex-js/README.md

 // 1 [ 2.7182804587510203 ]
 // [ 2.7182804587510203 ]
 ```

+To see how you could use the dense output feature yourself, take a look at
+the source to grid.
 ##### A system of two first order equations
-Note that in these examples, `y` is a vector: this software is designed to
+Note that in all these examples, `y` is a vector: this software is designed to
 solve systems.
 Let's work with the [Lotka-Volterra][lv] predator-prey system.
 The system is: